arefyazdi4/Clean_Coder_uncle_BoB/README.md

 **Few important notes about it:**

-1. It's derived from many years of experience & many Django projects, both big & small.
+1. It's derived from many years of experience & many Fastapi projects, both big & small.
 2. It's pragmatic.
 All things mentioned here are things tested in production.
-3. It's opinionated.
-This is how we build applications with Django.

 **SomeThing important that I forgot**